-A Crisis Response Team serves an important role following any critical incident, including the loss of a medical student to suicide.
-The team carries out the critical aspects of crisis management in the aftermath of suicide loss: communication, support of the medical community, and prevention of contagion.
+A Crisis Response Team serves an important role following any critical incident, including the loss of a trainee to suicide.
+The team carries out the critical aspects of crisis management in the aftermath of suicide loss: communication, support of the community, and prevention of contagion.

-Selecting the team leader and members can be accomplished in a number of ways, but the team should include several key individuals such as: decanal staff, other key faculty, and mental health professionals.
+Selecting the team leader and members can be accomplished in a number of ways, but the team should include several key individuals such as: DIO, PDs, other key faculty, CR, mental health professionals, and other key staff such as PC and hospital staff (from nursing or other services).
 The team leader needs to ensure the checklist is carried out.

-In some instances, the associate dean for student affairs may be best suited to lead the team, and in other instances, it may make more sense for a psychologist/psychiatrist or other key faculty to take the lead, or for associate deans and a psychologist to co-lead the team.
+In some instances, the DIO may be best suited to lead the team, and in other instances, it may make more sense for the PD or other key program faculty to take the lead.